 It is the student's responsibility to immediately bring any error in grades to the attention of the instructor.
 Grade changes are made at the discretion of the instructor and will be posted to the student's permanent record when the instructor completes a Grade Change Form and returns it to the Registrar's Office.

 Non-term courses are identified as those not taken during the fall or spring semesters.
-Non-term at The Master's College is considered as winterim and post-session.
+Non-term at The Master's University is considered as winterim and post-session.

 Winterim takes place during the second week of January.
 Course registration for winterim takes place simultaneously with spring course registration and extends until the first day of the winterim class.
-Tuition and fees must be paid at the time of registration.
+Tuition and fees are included on the student's spring bill.
 A student may take no more than three total units during winterim.

 Post-session takes place during two time periods: 1) the final three weeks of May and 2) the first three weeks of June.
 Course registration for post-session begins during spring course registration and extends until the first day of the post-session class.
-Tuition and fees must be paid at the time of registration.
+Tuition and fees must be paid before the first day of class.
 A student may take no more than six units during each post-session.

 The amount and type of credit awarded for each examination and the minimum passing score has been determined by the various academic departments.
 A list of acceptable AP/CLEP courses and credit granted for courses is available in the Registrar's Office.
 If AP/CLEP examinations have been taken, contact the Registrar's Office for information regarding acceptance of CLEP scores.

-Note: The Master's College has been designated as a national testing facility for the CLEP examination.
+Note: The Master's University has been designated as a national testing facility for the CLEP examination.
 For testing information, click here or contact the Center for Career Services at ext.
 3002.

 Should you need to update your information for our student records, please forward the pertinent information (preferably in writing) to our office via email or post office.